thor1033/isds-exam-2024/README.md

 # Pricing of vacation homes in Denmark

-This project analyzes real estate transaction data alongside socioeconomic data from Danish municipalities, focusing on Sjælland, Lolland, and Falster.
-The primary goal is to explore the relationships between various socioeconomic factors and real estate prices across different municipalities over a 10-year period (2014-2023).
+This project analyzes vacation homes transaction data alongside socioeconomic data from Danish municipalities, focusing on Sjælland, Lolland, and Falster.
+The primary goal is to explore the relationships between various socioeconomic factors and vacation home prices across different municipalities over a 10-year period (2014-2023).

 ## Project Structure